hmichinaka/sql-ecommerce-analytics-and-bi/README.md

 - As product #2 is doing so well by targeting a holiday, it would make sense to introduce other seasonal products.
 At the same time, promotional marketing activities before holidays depending on the products is also recommended to maximise our revenue.
 - As a lower-priced product #4 is cross-sold well, I propose to increase our product lineups in a lower- and mid-priced range.
 However, we have to keep tracking some performance such as click-through rate and conversion rate to make sure that new products do not give a negative effect on our overall performance (so far we are doing good until product #4).
 - I want to make sure that we are effectively spending our marketing costs.
-The channel growth was confirmed but I can also compare nonbrand and brand channels to their marketing cost so that we do not overspend for them.
+The channel growth was confirmed but I can also compare nonbrand and brand channels to their marketing cost so that we do not overspend for them in the long term.